airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

     If you see the warning `Encountered an issue deploying Airbyte` with the message `Readiness probe failed: HTTP probe failed with statuscode: 503`, allow installation to continue.
 You may need to allocate more resources for Airbyte, but installation will complete anyway.
 See [Suggested resources](#suggested-resources).
     :::

     Installation may take up to 15 minutes depending on your internet connection.
 When it completes, your Airbyte instance opens in your web browser at [http://localhost:8000](http://localhost:8000).
 As long as your Docker Desktop daemon is running in the background, use Airbyte by returning to [http://localhost:8000](http://localhost:8000).
 If you quit Docker Desktop and want to return to Airbyte, start Docker Desktop again.
-Once your containers are running again, you can access Airbyte normally.
+Once your containers are running, you can access Airbyte normally.

+3. Enter your **Email** and **Organization name**, then click **Get Started**.
+Airbyte asks you to log in with a password.

 ## Part 3: Set up authentication